StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 It is often useful to inspect the state of the game while it is running.
 This includes looking at memory values, stepping through assembly code execution and register changes, and viewing hardware-specific values like currently loaded sprites.
 This section will give a brief survey of some of the debugging capabilities that mGBA provides.

 ### Memory viewer
 The memory viewer allows viewing and editing values in main memory.
-The memory viewer can be accessed at _Tools > Game state views > View Memory..._, and will bring up a window that looks like below.
+The memory viewer can be accessed at _Tools > Game state views > View Memory..._, and will bring up a window that looks like the image below.
 Note that you can select _View Memory..._ multiple times to open multiple memory viewer windows.
 >![](/assets/img/reverse-engineering/memory-viewer.png)<br>
 >Memory viewer window